 We produced a set of six posters, outlining the research project and the examples from our five participating organisations.
 Each participating organisation received a copy of their poster, which they can use for marketing purposes.
 You can view these posters below:

-In the near future, we are planning to bring all the participants together at a session of the research network to reflect on the findings together, as well as update research network members on the study.
-We are also planning to produce a journal paper that reports the resulting data and findings in more detail.
+We have brought the participants together at a session of the research network to reflect on the findings together, as well as update research network members on the study.
+We have also submitted a journal paper that reports the resulting data and findings in more detail.
+In June 2019, the findings were presented at an academic conference on co-production at Queens University in Belfast.